pyOpenSci/software-peer-review/about/package-scope.md

  * Example: [Example from rOpenSci - rrlite](https://github.com/ropensci/software-review/issues/6)

-## Specialty topics
+## Domain areas

-In addition, we have some specialty topics with a broad domain focused scope.
+In addition, our scope includes focused domain areas.
+These areas are based on partnerships that we form with communities and also expertise that we hold within our organization.
+As we develop [new community partnerships](/partners/scientific-communities) and grow, we will expand this list.

 ### Geospatial